rqlite/rqlite/DOC/DIAGNOSTICS.md

 # Status and Diagnostics API
 A status API exists, which dumps some diagnostic and statistical information, as well as basic information about the underlying Raft node.
-Assuming the rqlite node is started with default settings, node status is available like so:
+Assuming the rqlite node is started with default settings, node status is available via a HTTP `GET` request.
+To see the raw data, you can issue a `curl` command like so:

 ```bash
 curl localhost:4001/status?pretty